lastobelus/rudelo/README.md

 Provides Rufus::Decision::Matchers::SetLogic, for use with [rufus-decision][1]

 ## Requires ruby 1.9.3
-Currently not working on 1.9.2 -- will try to get this working at some point.
-Probably won't get 1.8.7 working.
+Currently not working on 1.9.2 -- I will try to get this working at some point.
+I Probably won't get 1.8.7 working.